MicrosoftDocs/connected-spaces/articles/mobile-app-create-store.md

    c.
 In the **Time Zone** field, set the time zone for your store.

    d.
-In the **Maxium Occupancy** field, set the total store capacity (number of people) across all entrances for total visitors at one time.
+In the **Maximum Occupancy** field, set the total store capacity (number of people) across all entrances for total visitors at one time.

    e.
 Tap the **Store Image** field, and then do one of the following: